drvinceknight/Year_3_game_theory_course/Course_Notes/Chapter_10_Infinetely_Repeated_Games.md

 ---

-If we interpret $\delta$ as the probability of the repeated game ending then the _average_ length of the game is:
+If we interpret $\delta$ as the probability of the repeated game not ending then the _average_ length of the game is:

 $$\bar T=\frac{1}{1-\delta}$$